marksherriff/uvacs-advising/advising.md

 ## Help with Studying Abroad

 Start with the International Studies office - [https://www.virginia.edu/academics/international](https://www.virginia.edu/academics/international).
-They see a lot of CS majors and know many things faculty don't.
+They see a lot of CS majors and know many things that CS faculty don't.
+(For example, universities that match your goals in particular countries; costs; application processes; etc.)

-Need a course approved to be taken during study-abroad?
-Both BACS and BSCS should contact Prof. Charles Reiss @ [creiss@virginia.edu](mailto:creiss@virginia.edu) for approval of courses for CS degree requirements.
-Except for BACS integration electives -- for those, students should email [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu).
+The CS department does play a role in approving courses that satisfy CS major requirements.

+* To see if a CS course will count for a CS major requirement, both BACS and BSCS majors should contact Prof. Charles Reiss @ [creiss@virginia.edu](mailto:creiss@virginia.edu).
+Email him with details about the course (such as a website describing the course).
+If you're a BACS student he will email the BACS Program Director with his decision after he evaluates the course.
+* For BACS students seeking approval for an Integration Elective, email [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) with details about the course.
+See note below about BACS students and DocuSign forms.
+* Note about BACS students and the DocuSign form: The College now requires the BACS Program Director to sign the DocuSign form and no one else, and this leads to a few issues.
+First, the Director is not the person in CS who evaluates and approves CS courses, so be sure to contact Prof. Reiss first and get his approval; this approval then needs to be passed along to the Director so they can sign the form.
+Second, by signing the DocuSign form, the BACS Director is only approving the CS courses you list on your form.
+The non-CS courses will be evaluated and approved by the College after you submit the form, including exactly which course number a non-CS courses transfers as.
+Thus the BACS Director cannot say whether or not a non-CS course you list on the form will count for a requirement for general education, a minor or a second major.
+(If the Director does approve something as an integration elective, we'll accept it no matter number is used when it appears on your transcript.)

 ## Help with Internships / Career Planning